nmenny/PiesQuest/README.md

 A 2D platformer game.

+You play as a green square and you must reach the blue square in each level which allows you to go to the next level.
+On your way, you will find
+    red squares representing strawberries; if you collect 10 of them you have one more life !

 How to start the application ?

 	Execute the main method situated into the gameLauncher class (no parameters required)